Salty-Shio/learning-go/LearnGoFast/notes.md

 # GoLang - An introduction by video tutorials

+These notes were taken primarily taken while watching **Learn Go Fast: Full Tutorial** by *Alex Mux* with supplmentation from various sources.

+The code generated for each sement of the video except for the last can be found in `./tutorials` and the project at the end of the video can be found in `./project`.

 ## Introduction

 `Go` is an open source language created by Google.
 The language itself was created to improve the efficiency of programmers.
 It was designed with multicore, networked machines, and large codebases in mind.
 While this is true, it is also a general use lanaguage, which can be used for a variety of use cases.
 Because it was built with multicore machines in mind, it is especially useful for concurrency. `Go` is a compiled language, making it faster in comparisson to interpreted languages such as Python, and compiles directly to `machine code`, making it comparable to `C` or `C++`.
 It also has memory management and garbage collection built in to avoid memory leaks.